AlejandroParedesLT/audioVideo-GenAI/readme.md

-# Multimodal Diffusion Model for Audio-Video Generation
+# Diffusion Models for Joint and Sequential Audio-Video Generation

 This repository provides an implementation of advanced multimodal diffusion frameworks for synchronized audio-video generation, including MM-Diffusion and a novel two-step sequential pipeline combining CogVideoX for video and MM-Audio for audio generation.